ABSTRACT

 How to Measure Potential?

 Thus, the difficulty of measuring the traits of Equity Theory makes it far from being adequate and decisive.
-And I do not believe many companies would bother themselves by trying such actions.
+And I do not believe many companies would bother themselves with trying such actions.

-You cannot measure always everybody’s potential to compensate for their inputs in regard to outputs.
+You cannot always measure everybody’s potential to compensate for their inputs with outputs.
 As explained in the article [7], there are three main markers of potential.
 These are listed below;

 1. Ability